Using the SPNEGO Policy

 Step 2: Attach Policy

-After you've saved your policy, you can attach it to a downstream web service or operation that you would like to capture roll-up data for.
+After you've saved your policy, activate it.
+You can then attach it to a downstream web service or operation that you would like to capture roll-up data for.

 Step 3: Test Policy and View Monitoring Data

 After you've attached the SPNEGO Policy to a service or operation, send a request to your service and go to the Services > Monitoring section to view the results for Logs, Real Time Charts, and Historical Charts.
 For more information on using the monitoring functions, refer to the Policy Manager Online Help, available via the Help button.